 Nicole Novak ’08

-Boren Scholarships provide up to $20,000 to U.S. undergraduate students to study abroad for at least one semester and study less commonly taught languages in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
+Boren Scholarships provide up to $25,000 to U.S. undergraduate students to be used for a study abroad program with a minimum duration of one semester.
+Students must study less commonly taught languages and immerse themselves in the cultures of world regions historically underrepresented in study abroad, including Africa, Asia, Eurasia, Latin America, and the Middle East.

 USEPA Greater Research Opportunities Fellowships (sophomores)